Ojo, Lagos

 Ojo is a town and local government area in Badagry Division, Lagos State, Nigeria, with a few notable locations such as Lagos State University and the Alaba International Market, as well as others.
-Ojo is located on the eastern section of the Trans–West African Coastal Highway, about 37 km west of Lagos.
+Ojo is located on the eastern section of the Trans–West African Coastal Highway, about 37 km west of Lagos city proper.
 It is a part of the Lagos Metropolitan Area.